neogeek/spire-of-babel/CONTRIBUTING.md

 - Additional tests have been added to validate the changes.
 - Relevant documentation has been added.
 - The build passes.
-- There are no jshint errors using the included `.jshintrc` configuration.
+- There are no eslint errors using the included `.eslintrc` configuration.

 ## Code Style